Why GPU Quotas Kill Creators Before Content Flows

 Creator optimization (90s → 60s):

-Interpretation: A 100ms viewer improvement and a 30s creator improvement have similar revenue impact (~$220-270K/year at 3M DAU), but operate on completely different time scales and mechanisms.
+Interpretation: A 100ms viewer improvement ($205K/year) has approximately 2.4x the revenue impact of a 30s creator improvement ($86K/year), but creator improvements have asymmetric upside: crossing the 120s cliff (Tier 4) saves $559K/year - more than doubling the viewer optimization value.
 Viewer optimization is about compounding small gains across billions of sessions.
 Creator optimization is about preventing cliff-edge churn events that cascade through the content multiplier.

 Viewer patience (\(k_v = 2.28\)) and creator patience (\(k_c = 4.5\)) require different optimization strategies: